n3xtcoder-ai4impact/bbsr-challenge/README.md

 - Error-prone
 - Not scalable

-Our solution: A trained model that **automatically predicts pollutant presence** based on a material’s characteristics and context.
+Our solution: A trained model that **automatically predicts pollutant presence** based on a material’s characteristics and context (the connections to other materials inside a building component)

 ---